Choosing the Right Insulation for Your Miami Home

 Did you know that 90% of American homes are currently under-insulated without their homeowners even realizing it?
 That’s because local insulation requirements often remain a mystery, leaving homeowners to wonder exactly what areas need insulation in their homes and how much.

-Summary of Insulation Requirements in Florida
+Insulation Requirements in South Florida & Miami

-Here in Southeast Florida, families must satisfy these insulation requirements to ensure their homes are up to modern energy-efficiency standards:
+In South Florida, families must satisfy these insulation requirements to ensure their homes are up to modern energy-efficiency standards:

 • Framed walls: Must meet or exceed R-13